 Robin Williams in a movie entitled Good Will Hunting, told his problem patient about the time he gave up going to the last game of the world series to be with his future wife.

-[Advocating on Child’s Behalf] Standing up for a child in times of conflict is an act of loyalty.
-It is exceedingly important even if it is a minor event.
-In fact the minor events are often more important since it boldly states that I will always protect you no matter what even when the child is wrong.
-This does not mean that the parent must support wrongful conduct.
-They should not.
-But in every circumstance, there are usually hidden attributes.
 Take for example, your son pushed another boy to the ground during a school recess.
 The parent does not have to condone the pushing, in order to support the son.
 It might be that the son was protecting someone else.
 Maybe he was defending himself.
 Maybe he was provoked.
 That child will remember your defense for the rest of his or her life.
-It’s like the Robin Williams story about, except applicable to “Don’t word.
-I’ll always be there for you.”
-Actions speak far more than words.

 Traditions are important in creating, maintaining, and advancing family bonds.
 They are not essential, but without traditions family life would not be as enjoyable.
 Traditions also impart a somber seriousness that punctuate the importance of a family.
 There are pubic as well as private traditions.

-- [Special Things.]
-A secret handshake, a family hug, a family motto, a favorite food, etc. Obtaining a driver’s license is a big thing for teenagers that merits a special party.
-Allowing the children to pick out their rooms when moving to a new house may give the children a sense of control over where they will be spending the next 5 to 10 years.
+[Special Things.]
+These may include a secret handshake, a family hug, a family motto, a favorite food, etc. Obtaining a driver’s license is a big deal for teenagers that merits a special party.
+Allowing the children to pick out their rooms when moving to a new house may give them a sense of control over where they will be spending the next 5 to 10 years.
 Some families bury a time capsule with mementos to be opened upon a certain day or event such as a marriage, etc. Making a wish before blowing out the candles is common in the United States.
-Measuring the height of each child on a doorway with a grove and a date is world wide.
-The youngsters always appreciate Easter egg hunts and carving pumpkins.
+Measuring the height of each child on a doorway with a grove and a date is practiced world wide.
+Most youngsters appreciate Easter egg hunts and carving pumpkins.
 Some parents take their children to a different national park each year.
-The son’s first trip to the barbershop wiht a parent should be captured on video.
+The son’s first trip to the barbershop with a parent should be captured on video.
 The general rule is that the more you do with your children the more they will reciprocate with love and honor.